-Dr. Feusner was previously a professor of psychiatry at UCLA, where he was on faculty from 2006-2021 and was the director of the UCLA Adult OCD Program.
+Dr. Feusner was on faculty at UCLA from 2006 to 2021, where he was the director of the UCLA Adult OCD Program.
 His clinical areas of specialty are body dysmorphic disorder, OCD, eating disorders, and anxiety disorders.
-Dr. Feusner has taught cognitive-behavioural therapy and pharmacotherapy to psychiatry residents and other mental health providers and has provided research supervision and mentorship to junior faculty, postdoctoral fellows, Ph.D. students, master's students, undergraduates, and high school students.
-His research has been funded by the NIH, the International OCD Foundation, the Nathan Cummings Foundation, and the Klarman Foundation.
+Dr. Feusner teaches cognitive-behavioural therapy and pharmacotherapy to psychiatry residents and provides research supervision and mentorship to junior faculty, postdoctoral fellows, Ph.D. students, master's students, medical students, and undergraduates.
+The NIH, the International OCD Foundation, the Nathan Cummings Foundation, and the Klarman Foundation have funded his research.

 Areas of Research

-His research utilizes functional and structural neuroimaging, psychophysical testing, and neuromodulation.
 His seminal research includes the first fMRI, EEG, and TMS studies in body dysmorphic disorder (BDD), and the first studies to directly compare the neurobiology of BDD to anorexia nervosa.
 His pioneering functional brain imaging studies in BDD, later extended to anorexia nervosa, discovered that distorted perception of appearance is related to abnormal visual processing.
-This influenced changes in classification of BDD in the Diagnostic and Statistical Manual of Psychiatric Disorders in 2013.
-Current pre-translational research investigates visual perceptual modulation using behavioural and TMS approaches to improve body image distortions, reward learning in anorexia nervosa, and novel digital application development (Somatomap) to assess body image.
+This influenced changes in the classification of BDD in the fifth version of the Diagnostic and Statistical Manual of Psychiatric Disorders.
+Current pre-translational research investigates visual perceptual modulation using behavioural and TMS approaches to improve body image distortions, reward learning in anorexia nervosa, and the development and use of a digital application (Somatomap) to assess body image.

 Publications